radicleart/clarity-examples/README.md

 # Clarity in the Community

-Tools to support the growth of Blockstack Stacks 2.0 network.
-References below contains links to a small number of resources available in the Ethereum eco-system.
+Tools to support the growth of Blockstack Stacks 2.0 network range from language support, syntax and linting, deployment and analysis.
+References below contain links to some of the analogous tools and resources available in the Ethereum eco-system.

 This repo focuses on Clarity language support and provides implementations of the examples in the [clarity reference](https://docs.blockstack.org/core/smart/clarityref).
 This is intended as